wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#apilatency">APILatency</a></td>
 <td>

-Returns different latency category values(95th percentile values) for a given API over the time for each time interval(which is calculated according to the granularity value)for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns different latency category values(95th percentile values) for a given API over time for each time interval(which is calculated according to the granularity value)for a given time range and by provided tenant Id, environment Id and organization Id.